amphineko/reactiveneko/README.md

 Please notice that you should configure your Steam API key to return your own domain name for CORS requests.

+Instead of hard-coding your Steam API into the website, you can deploy your own API proxy using [steam-api-proxy](https://github.com/amphineko/steam-api-proxy).

 Alternatively, you can use a proxy server to handle the CORS requests.

 Or you can display a static name in the page, like how the osu! profile name is displayed.